You are here: Home » Learning Disability Therapy » Dyslexia Testing

 Dyslexia Testing Fees

 Recommendations are especially important if there is no diagnosis of a disability.
 One wants to understand why their child is having these problems and how to cope with those problems.
-This 12 to 15 page report is only $600.
+The testing with the detailed report is $800.

 If there is a indication of a higher level learning disability than dyslexia, then recommendations will address that issue.